tacettinkustu/Devote/README.md

 10. **Creating Visual Effects with SwiftUI's Blur and Color Overlay Mode**: Enhance your app's user interface by adding visual effects like blur and color overlay using SwiftUI.

 Happy coding!
-If you have any questions or suggestions, feel free to open an issue or contact us through the repository's communication channels.
+If you have any questions or suggestions, feel free to open an issue or contact me through the repository's communication channels.

 ## Acknowledgments

-We would like to express our gratitude to all contributors and the SwiftUI and Core Data communities for their valuable insights and support in creating this repository.
+We would like to express my gratitude to all contributors and the SwiftUI and Core Data communities for their valuable insights and support in creating this repository.